EDGE-Lab-GU/EDGE_TOMST_processing/tutorial_import_TOMST.md

-## Import TOMST logger data with R
+# Import TOMST logger data with R

 Written by: Katrín Björnsdóttir, 19. march 2025

 This tutorial goes through how you can import TOMST logger data and process the raw readings.

-## What you need before importing the data into R:
+## Prepare data:

 Prepare your raw data according to these instructions.